 Koh Tao literally means Turtle Island.
 It is a small island located near the eastern shore of the Gulf of Thailand.
-Every year around 7000 new divers get certified on Koh Tao, which makes it one of the most popular places in the world to learn to dive.
-Koh Tao is a popular tourist attractions in Thailand.
-Diving around koh Tao is very easy and entertaining.
+Every year around 7000 new divers gets certified on Koh Tao, which makes it one of the most popular places in the world to learn to dive.
+Koh Tao is a popular tourist attraction in Thailand.
+Diving around Koh Tao is very easy and entertaining.

 With the average visibility of around 15-20 meters, you can see an impressive variety of marine species such as coral, turtles, lots of small fish, barracudas.
 There is also a very small chance of seeing a whale shark.